How to Get Your Florida Highway Patrol Accident Report

 If you or someone you love sustained severe injuries in a Florida car accident, don’t attempt to pursue a claim independently.
 Let an experienced Florida car accident lawyer help you fight for the compensation you deserve.

 Wendy Doyle-Palumbo has over 30 years of experience with Florida personal injury claims.
 We know how to build a solid case to support your claim for damages.
-Contact our office to schedule an initial consultation to learn more about how we can help you.
+Contact our office online or call (727) 233-2134 to schedule a free consultation to learn how we can assist you.